OctaHate

 "OctaHate" is the debut single by Ryn Weaver, taken from her Promises EP as well as debut album, The Fool.
 It was released by Interscope and Friends Keep Secrets Records on August 8, 2014.
-The song's lyrics, which do not contain the title, were written by Weaver and fellow musician Charli XCX, while music and production were handled by Benny Blanco, Michael Angelakos of Passion Pit and Norwegian electronic musician Cashmere Cat.
+The song's lyrics, which do not contain the title, were written by Weaver and fellow musician Charli XCX, while production was handled by Benny Blanco, Michael Angelakos of Passion Pit and Norwegian electronic musician Cashmere Cat.

 Music video

 The original music video for "OctaHate" was taken down, and replaced by a new one on May 14, 2015.
 During an interview with New York magazine, Weaver talked about why she took down the original.
 She claims the video was made on a small budget and wasn't executed properly so she chose to create a new one because she "wanted people to understand [her] cohesive vision."
 The new music video for "OctaHate" was inspired by the 1966 film Daisies by director Věra Chytilová.
 Weaver explained, "For the second one, we ripped a page from this '60s Czech film called Daisies—this feminist, absurdist piece.
 In this scene, they talk about how the whole world is spoiled and how as a result, they should spoil themselves," a theme which can be seen mirrored in the music video.